jeffreycwitt/pl399/docs/03-from-orality-to-literacy.md

 What does Socrates describe as the true desire of the soul?  (look at quotes 8-11)

 {:.answer}
-the ideal forms, the one (over the many)
+The ideal forms, the one (over the many)

+{:#the-rest-of}
-> p.
-13, bttm.
-"The rest of the souls are also longing after the upper world and they all follow, but not being strong enough they are carried round below the surface, plunging, treading on one another, each striving to be first."
+> "The rest of the souls are also longing after the upper world and they all follow, but not being strong enough they are carried round below the surface, plunging, treading on one another, each striving to be first." <span class="citation" data-reading="78FP4M3A" data-annotation="https://hyp.is/pHLgJtXKEeqqKX-fj4xtvA"/>

+{:#the-reason-why}
-> p.
-14: "The reason why the souls exhibit this exceeding eagerness to behold the plain of truth is that pasturage is found there, which is suited to the highest part of the soul; and the wing on which the soul soars is nourished with this.
-And there is a law of Destiny, that the soul which attains any vision of truth in company with a god is preserved from harm until the next period, and if attaining always is always unharmed."
+> "The reason why the souls exhibit this exceeding eagerness to behold the plain of truth is that pasturage is found there, which is suited to the highest part of the soul; and the wing on which the soul soars is nourished with this.
+And there is a law of Destiny, that the soul which attains any vision of truth in company with a god is preserved from harm until the next period, and if attaining always is always unharmed." <span class="citation" data-reading="78FP4M3A" data-annotation="https://hyp.is/zK73vtXKEeq4FxM_FBcoAA"/>

+{:#the-soul-of}
-> p 14: "The soul of a man may pass into the life of a beast, or from the beast return again into the man.
+> "The soul of a man may pass into the life of a beast, or from the beast return again into the man.
 But the soul which has never seen the truth will not pass into the human form.
 For a man must have intelligence of universals, and be able to proceed from the many particulars of sense to one conception of reason;-this is the recollection of those things which our soul once saw while following God-when regardless of that which we now call being she raised her head up towards the true being.
 And therefore the mind of the philosopher alone has wings; and this is just, for he is always, according to the measure of his abilities, clinging in recollection to those things in which God abides, and in beholding which He is what He is.
 And he who employs aright these memories is ever being initiated into perfect mysteries and alone becomes truly perfect.
-But, as he forgets earthly interests and is rapt in the divine, the vulgar deem him mad, and rebuke him; they do not see that he is inspired."
+But, as he forgets earthly interests and is rapt in the divine, the vulgar deem him mad, and rebuke him; they do not see that he is inspired." <span class="citation" data-reading="78FP4M3A" data-annotation="https://hyp.is/4odARtXKEeqAKJcUb_3OSA"/>

 {:.question}
 How does Socrates describe the present human problem?